djeada/Parallel-And-Concurrent-Programming/README.md

 For complex systems, async is much easier to get right than threads with locks.
 Threads require very little tooling (locks and queues).
 Async needs a great deal of tooling (futures, event loops, and non-blocking versions of just about everything).

+### Corutines

+Coroutines are functions that can be stopped and resumed while being run.
+In Python, they are defined using the async def keyword.
+Much like generators, they too use their own form of yield from which is await.

+CAN BE STOPPED AND RESUMED

 ### Asynchrony vs multithreading